Work Visa

 Step 2: Search for Jobs

-Use verified job portals:
+Use verified German job portals:

 Step 3: Prepare Your Documents

-• CV in Europass format (create here)
+• CV in the style of Europass

-• Proof of health insurance
+• Proof of having health insurance

-Step 4: Apply for the Work Visa
+Step 4: Apply for the Work Visa:

 Step 5: Travel to Germany